 Ezekiel 37 is divided to two prophecies.
 The first prophecy deals with the vision of the dry bone (vs. 1-14).
 And the second prophecy deals with the one kingdom which is a symbolic act forecasting the future union of Israel and Judah (vs. 15–28).
 The two prophecies are closely related.

 The vision of the dry bones was designed to illustrate that although Israel was scattered and seemingly hopeless, it would be revived and restored to its national life.
 And that God has plan for the revival of the Jewish state.
 But does this prophecy have also a future fulfillment?

-The second prophecy of vs. 15-28 stated that the divided nation of Israel were to be reunited and placed under the rule of David.
+The second prophecy (vs. 15-28) stated that the divided nation of Israel was to be reunited and placed under the rule of David.
 The restoration of Israel from captivity among the heathen was the first step in the fulfillment of the divine promises.
 This remnant was to consist of those who had profited from the discipline of the Exile and had become spiritually holy.

 Since the revival was never attained, before or after the return under Zerubbabel, the fulfillment of these promises didn’t come to pass.
 God did for Israel as a nation everything He could to help them repent but they chose to remain rebellious.
-Therefore, eventually, He had no choice but to reject them as a nation when they crucified His Son.
-Then He opened the way for spiritual Israel or the NT Church to inherit the promises of His eternal kingdom.
+Therefore, eventually, He had no choice but to reject them as a nation after they crucified His Son.
+Then, the Lord opened the way for spiritual Israel or the NT Church to inherit the promises of His eternal kingdom.
 Today, every person that accepts Jesus as His personal Savior (Jew or Gentile) can inherit the promises of God.

-So, the prophecies of Ezekiel 37 were fulfilled partially when the Jews were restored from captivity among the nations and will be fulfilled ultimately by the NT Church at the great Resurrection Day at the Second Coming of Christ.
+So, the prophecies of Ezekiel 37 were fulfilled partially when the Jews were restored from captivity among the nations.
+But these prophecies will be fulfilled ultimately by the NT Church at the great Resurrection Day at the Second Coming of Christ.